Framing Unionization on Facebook: Communication around Representation Elections in the United States: Acknowledgements

-We acknowledge the support from the Carlsberg Foundation through the COCOONS project (CF21-0432).
-The funder had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+This work was supported by the Carlsberg Foundation through the COCOONS project (CF21-0432), and partially supported by the National Science Foundation (Grant IIS-1815875).
+Funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.